 - Observe machine performance on the spot, to determine more effective repair periods.

-- Perform maintenance after a certain number of running cycles.
+- Perform maintenance after a certain of running cycles.

 - Set up and operate within maintenance plans to save time and money.